 What is the Google Local 3-pack and why is it important for your business?

 If you were to hop onto Google maps and search for ‘treatment center’ you will find a list of local treatment centers in your local proximity.
 These are the treatment centers most relevant to your location.
 The top 3 results listed is the ever sacred ‘3-pack’, provided by Google.
+Striving for the map pack should always be a priority for your location marketing strategy.

 When you make any type of search with local intent, Google will provide the top 3 most relevant listing.
 How is local intent determined?
 Typically, any search that includes a city name, zip code, “near me”, or even any search that would produce a service generally provided by a local business is considered a search with local intent.